CraftAcademyLabs/ca_course/week7/cooper_client_react/10_the_cooper_client_in_react.md

 $ touch src/components/DisplayCooperResult.jsx
 ```

 To start with, we will add a functional component because we will not handle state in it.
-State will be handled by it's container `App.js`.
+State will be handled by it's container `App.jsx`.

 The component should look like this: